hakanilter/elastic-tools/README.md

 # Elastic Tools

-**Elastic Tools** is an [Apache Spark](https://github.com/apache/spark) based command line tools designed to have a scalable export / import support for ElasticSearch.
+**Elastic Tools** is [Apache Spark](https://github.com/apache/spark) based command line tool which designed to execute scalable and flexible export / import operations on ElasticSearch.

 It supports different storage types like File System, HDFS, AWS S3, Azure Blob Storage and storage formats like Parquet, JSON and CSV.